flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

     ![Reverse Axis Box](../../assets/flypad/throttle-calibration/reverse-axis-box.png "Reverse Axis Box"){loading=lazy}

-    !!! warning "Don't worry if the throttle does not go all the way or too far into reverse now.
-Only the movement direction is import at this point. "
+    !!! warning "Don't worry if the throttle does move all the way or moves too far into reverse now.
+Only the movement direction is important at this point. "

 ### 4. Reverser Setup (when not on axis)